 Now it’s time to decide which group of people should be so lucky to receive your newsletter.
 This ties back to your original marketing strategy and larger business goals.

 Your email marketing mailing list, unfiltered, might be an unhelpful, unanalytical behemoth.
-But by segmenting your email list out by who, specifically, you want to target, you can increase your chances for hitting your conversion benchmarks while refraining from unnecessarily spamming low-quality leads with content that’s not relevant to them.
+But by segmenting your email list out by who you want to target (e.g., U.S. leads, existing customers) and who you want to exclude (cold leads, former customers, etc.) you can increase your chances for hitting your conversion benchmarks while refraining from unnecessarily spamming low-quality leads with content that’s not relevant to them.